sandbubbles/dp_code/README.md

 This is a proof-of-concept profiler for R based on [Scalene](https://github.com/plasma-umass/scalene).

 The implementation is written into GNU R 4.3.3.
-To use it it we need to build it from source code:
+To use it it we need to build it from source code in the `r` directory:
 ```
 ./configuration
 make